 Sustainable Energy in the Built Environment

-This special Research Centre is a partnership with TNO, the largest research institute in the Netherlands and an experienced player in the field of chemistry, construction, and energy-related research.
-The partnership between TNO and Zuyd has been running for several years and has seen a great deal of interaction between staff at the two institutes including internships and research assignments.
-The vision of TNO and focus points of Zuyd complement one another and it is important for TNO to be affiliated to a university of applied sciences that is a leader in chemistry and the sustainable built environment.
+The cooperation between TNO and Zuyd has been in place for a number of years and there are many contacts between Zuyd staff and TNO staff in the context of internships and research assignments.
+TNO's vision and Zuyd's focal points dovetail and it is important for TNO to be affiliated with a university of applied sciences that is a leader in the fields of chemistry and the sustainable built environment.

 Research and projects

 Within the special lectorate we work on three types of products, which play an important role in the energy transition in the built environment: